 Results of the police record check - disclosable court outcome

 An applicant should not automatically be precluded from a job or placement on the basis of having a police record.

 The relevant manager in the funded organisation will manage the assessment process in order to determine the applicant's suitability for employment or placement.

 - the applicant, student or volunteer confirms that the details of the disclosable record are correct

 - assessment of the disclosable record of the applicant, volunteer or student is made in accordance with the assessment criteria detailed below

-- following the discussion, the manager from the funded organisation obtains an email from the Department of Human Services' or Department of Health's regional senior program manager that confirms the outcome to either employ or not employ the individual (without reference to the details of the disclosable record), and
+- following the discussion, the manager from the funded organisation obtains an email from the Department of Human Services' Area Director or Department of Health's regional senior program manager that confirms the outcome to either employ or not employ the individual (without reference to the details of the disclosable record); and

 - any decision made for or against a person is able to be justified and is fully documented.